Foundations of geometric approximate group theory: Quasi-cobounded hyperbolic spaces

-The first important property of hyperbolic groups which we extend to the broader context of hyperbolic approximate groups is visuality: \begin{definition} A proper geodesic Gromov hyperbolic space $X$ is called \emph{visual} if for some (hence for any) base point $o\in X$, there is a positive constant $D$ such that every point in $X$ has distance at most $D$ from some geodesic ray emanating from $o$. \end{definition}
+By Proposition \ref{HypAG}, apogees of hyperbolic approximate groups are examples of quasi-cobounded hyperbolic proper geodesic metric spaces.
+We now investigate some of the basic properties of such spaces. \begin{definition} Let $(X,d)$ be a hyperbolic proper geodesic metric space. \begin{enumerate}[(i)] \item $(X,d)$ is called \emph{almost geodesically complete} if there exists a constant $D\geq 0$ such that for any $o,x \in X$, there is a geodesic ray $\alpha$ emanating from $o$ such that $d(x,\alpha)\leq D$. \item $(X,d)$ is called \emph{visual} if for some (hence for any) basepoint $o\in X$, there is a positive constant $D$ such that every point in $X$ has distance at most $D$ from some geodesic ray emanating from $o$. \end{enumerate} \end{definition} \begin{remark} Note that in Part (ii) of Definition \ref{def: visual space} the constant $D$ is allowed to depend on the basepoint $o$, whereas in Part (i) it is assumed to be independent of $o$.
+Consequently, every almost geodesically complete space is visual.

-\begin{remark} Note that in \cite{Bonk-Schramm}, a metric space $X$ is said to be \emph{visual} if for some (hence for any) base point $o\in X$, there is a positive constant $D$ such that each point in $X$ lies on a $D$-roughly geodesic ray emanating from $o$.
+There exist a number of variants of the above definitions in the literature.
+The notion of almost geodesic completeness is used e.g.\ in \cite{Ontaneda} or \cite{GeogheganOntaneda}, where it is attributed to Mike Mihalik.
+In \cite{Bonk-Schramm}, a metric space $X$ is called \emph{visual} if for some (hence for any) basepoint $o\in X$ there is a positive constant $D$ such that each point in $X$ lies on a $D$-roughly geodesic ray emanating from $o$.
 In \cite{BuyaloSchroeder}, a Gromov hyperbolic space is said to be \emph{visual} if for some (hence for any) basepoint $o \in X$, there is a positive constant $D$ such that for every $x\in X$ there is a $\xi \in\partial_s X$ such that $d(o,x)\leq (x|\xi)_o+D$.
-These two definitions are equivalent to each other and also to the definition above for proper geodesic hyperbolic spaces.
-One should think of visuality as a coarse version of the geodesic extension property (the ability to extend a geodesic segment into a geodesic ray). \end{remark}
+These two definitions are equivalent to each other and also to the definition above for hyperbolic proper geodesic spaces.
+We have chosen the definition above since it makes the relation to almost geodesically complete spaces clear.
+Intuitively one should think of visuality as a coarse version of the geodesic extension property (the ability to extend a geodesic segment into a geodesic ray). \end{remark} The fact that infinite hyperbolic groups are visual (see e.g.\ \cite[Lemma 3.1]{BestvinaMess} or \cite{GenevoisMathoverflow}) generalizes as follows: \begin{proposition} Every unbounded quasi-cobounded hyperbolic proper geodesic metric space $(X,d)$ is almost geodesically complete, hence in particular visual. \end{proposition} \begin{proof} Since $X$ is quasi-cobounded, there exist constants $K \geq 1$ and $C, C', R$ $\geq 0$, and a collection $\cA\subseteq \widetilde{\rm QI}(X)$ of $(K, C, C')$-quasi-isometries such that for all $x, y \in X$, there is a $g\in \cA$ with $g(y)\in B(x,R)$.
+We choose such a collection once and for all.

-Infinite hyperbolic approximate groups are visual in the following sense: \begin{proposition}[Hyperbolic approximate groups are visual] Every apogee of an infinite hyperbolic approximate group $(\Lambda, \Lambda^\infty)$ is visual.\end{proposition} In view of Proposition \ref{apogee} this is a special case of the following general result, whose proof follows closely the well-known argument in the group case (see e.g.\ \cite[Lemma 3.1]{BestvinaMess} or \cite{GenevoisMathoverflow}).